Final Recommendation Statement

 Clinician SummaryExpand All

-- Tobacco Smoking Cessation in Adults: AFP's Putting Prevention Into Practice - Educational Tools
+- Interventions for Tobacco Smoking Cessation in Adults, Including Pregnant Persons: AFP's Putting Prevention Into Practice - Educational Tools

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.